-As I mentioned in my last blog (include link to Living with diabetes – selecting shoes), purchasing properly fitted, supportive shoes is very important but you need to do even more if you want to avoid painful foot wounds that can lead to serious complications.
+As I mentioned in my last blog (Living with diabetes – selecting shoes), purchasing properly fitted, supportive shoes is very important but you need to do even more if you want to avoid painful foot wounds that can lead to serious complications.

 Check your shoes daily to see if any small stones or foreign objects are caught inside.
 Also carefully examine the top, heel and toe of your shoes to make sure they haven’t broken down or worn.
 Damage to the shoe (as shown in the image to the left) changes the fit which can cause a bad sore to develop even after just one day of wear.
 One patient of mine was wearing good diabetic shoes but her shoes were loose at the heel so they moved up and down creating a sore.
 The patient thought it was just a small sore and didn’t treat it.
 However it became infected and eventually she had to have her leg amputated.